alsenet-labs/electron-dataminer/README.md

 file, or (preferred) in a separate module.

-You will place the module to navigate in a given website in the "page" directory,
+You will specify the module used to navigate in a given website with the config.webviews[name].pageClass property (see config.js below)

-You will place the module for data extraction the "api" directory
+You will specify the module used for data extraction with the config.webviews[name].api property (see config.js below)

 Example: